-In fiscal 2007, we generated \$902.1 million in revenue, of which approximately 90% was derived from the US and Canadian Rental and Cleaning and Corporate segments.
-Specialty Garments and First Aid accounted for 7% and 3%, respectively, of 2007 revenues.
+In fiscal 2008, we generated \$1.023 billion in revenue, of which approximately 90% was derived from the US and Canadian Rental and Cleaning and Corporate segments.
+Specialty Garments and First Aid accounted for approximately 7% and 3% of our 2008 revenues, respectively.